msh-contrib/xeon/readme.md

 log_bye "Oleh" # will echo Bye, Oleh
 ```

-then create entry, for example, `app.sh` and require some modules
+then create entry, for example, `app.sh` and require some modules too

 `app.sh`
 ```sh